odoo/o-spreadsheet/doc/add_function.md

         variance (number, repeating) that other parameter // create the second parameter, that is a number, and can accept as many values as the user specifies
       `),

-      compute: function(first, ...variance) { // this function will be called when a cell has the formula =NEW.FOMULA(...) and will receive the parameters in the order specified by the user
+      compute: function(first, ...variance) { // this function will be called when a cell has the formula =NEW.FORMULA(...) and will receive the parameters in the order specified by the user
         // do something with the parameters
         return first * variance[0];
       }